Keycapsss/Plaid-Pad/buildguide_en.md

 <img src="img/plaid-pad-atmega329p-1.jpg" width=600>

-### Oled display (SSD1306)
+### OLED display (SSD1306)

-Add isolation tape to the back of the oled, to protect the components for shorts.
+Add isolation tape to the back of the OLED, to protect the components for shorts.

 <img src="img/plaid-pad-oled-ssd1306-1.jpg" width=600>

-Place the oled like on the image and solder it from the bottom to the PCB.
+Place the OLED like on the image and solder it from the bottom to the PCB.

 <img src="img/plaid-pad-oled-ssd1306-2.jpg" width=600>